tarakiga/ratingsSystem/README.md

 # Cummulative rating system
-### A rating system that calculates the cummulative ratings based on weigths to out put 10 star rating.
+### A rating system that calculates the cumulative ratings based on weights to output a 10-star rating.

 [Click to preview](https://tarakiga.github.io/ratingsSystem/)